healthchecks/healthchecks/templates/docs/http_api.md

-# HTTP API
+# Pinging API

-The SITE_NAME pinging API is used for submitting success, failure and job start signals from the monitored systems.
+The SITE_NAME pinging API is used for submitting "start", "success" and "fail" signals ("pings") from the monitored systems.

 ## General Notes